doobybooby/TicTakToe/game.md

     else:
         return 'Player 2'

+#Check if the the position user asked for is empty
 def spaceCheck(board, position):

     if board[position] == '-':
         return True
     else:
         return False

+#Check if the entire board is filled.
+Indirectly checking for tie
 def fullBoardCheck(board):

     for i in range(0,9):